 This session will talk about the exciting world of 3D printing.
 We will go over exciting trends and happenings in the 3D printing world.
 We’ll then cover choosing a CAD app and will briefly cover using curated 3D printer object libraries and different CAD apps that might be more appropriate to different types of projects.
 We will also cover different types of 3d printers as well as advantages and disadvantages of 3d printing services.
 After this session you’ll have the starting point on how to make models, where to get them if the model already exists, and where to print them.
 If you have heard of the exciting world of CAD and 3D printing but have never tried it or would like a basic overview, this session is for you!

 From idea to physical: A demo of how to make CAD models in Rhino3d.
 2-4PM

 High School aged teens or late junior high aged students may also attend adult sessions.
-Additionally, kids that complete all of the kid projects in the morning sessions without issue are welcome in this lab as well as we will be making slightly more advanced models that are different.
+Additionally, kids that complete all kid projects in the morning sessions without issue are welcome in this lab as well as we will be making slightly more advanced models that are different.

-Bonus Advanced Track Info (Kidz and Adults)
+Bonus Advanced Track Info (Tues and Thurs)

 Can’t get enough model building?
 Want to make something more advanced than your basic cups/keychains/challenge coins?
 We’ve noticed we have some repeat students each year on our kids track that just love to build models, and we’ve also run several years of our introductory track for adults.
 We wanted to add some additional options to expand model building skills for those who have been through our previous sessions.

-PLEASE NOTE: This is a session that will likely have both kid and adult attendees, and the session assumes basic familiarity with the Rhino interface.
+PLEASE NOTE: This is a session that is likely have both kid and adult attendees, and the session assumes basic familiarity with the Rhino interface.
 If your child has attended the introductory class and is looking for a chance to make something more complex, they are welcome in this class.
 It is likely best for High School aged teens or late junior high aged students, but any kid that has completed the introductory class without issue and is able to follow a slightly faster paced class may also attend.